Hampson Memorial Prize & Hampson Travelling Awards

-Gary Hampson (1937 – 79) was a senior registrar in Bristol from 1971 (BRI and Winford), a BOA travelling fellow in 1973, and consultant at Southmead Hospital from 1975.
+Gary Hampson (1937 – 79) was a senior registrar on the Bristol rotation and consultant at Southmead Hospital.
 He had particular research interests in post-op venous thrombosis and the biomechanics of the human spine, but also published on hip fractures, joint replacement and patellar dislocation.
 He sailed, travelled extensively, and ran a breeding colony of injured barn owls.

-After his unexpected death in 1979, an appeal was launched by Mr Joyce and Mr Griffiths for contributions to a fund to establish a memorial to him.
+After his unexpected death in 1979, an appeal was launched for contributions to a fund to establish a memorial to him.
 This became the “annual WGJ Hampson memorial prize” for orthopaedic research – aimed to perpetuate his name but also to encourage the sort of research in which Gary was so interested.

 In 1980 an inaugural lecture was given by Mr Lance Lanyon (a vet), and since that date the prize has been awarded to:

 Mr Graham Hall

 The semi-rigid total hip replacement – is this the way forward?